Cake’s Cosmetic Pack

 Companion packs

 Companion packs are a way to support updates to the pack without updating the main pack.
 To use one, activate the pack above the main pack for the cosmetic to properly appear in-game.
 All other packs should be below other packs.
-Here is an example of how to order the packs.
+Here is an example as to how to order the packs.

 Tutorials